 For this project, the company was looking for a consistent look to all the portraits.
 After discussing a few options it was decided to move forward with studio style portraits on a white background.
 Leap Photography took over a conference room for the day and converted it into a photo studio.
 Employees trickled into the studio throughout the day, leaving their desks just long enough to have their portrait taken.

 If your company is considering updating your headshots… give us a call.
 We’d love to get to know about your company and help you create a new look.

-As you can see from the images below… YES, I photograph couples in the photo studio.
+As you can see… YES, I photograph couples in the photo studio.
 In fact, I enjoy it!
 Each of these couples were just so kind.
 Plus, it was so much such fun listening to them tell their stories on how they met.
 The giggles and looks between each couple about memories shared filled my heart with such joy.
 Each couple is an example of how working on problems together and talking them through are the key to a successful marriage.

 Congratulations go out to each of these couples!
-Also, a huge THANK YOU for choosing Leap Photography to document this special event.
+Also, a huge THANK YOU for choosing Leap Photography to document this special milestone.

 So… What’s Wrong With Using A Selfie On LinkedIN?
 And Why Do I Need To Have A Professional Headshot?

 In today’s digital era if you own a business or are looking for a job… you need to put your best foot forward.
 Sure… having a great bio page or a rockin’ resume is helpful… but don’t forget potential customers and employers can now use the power of google to find out more about you.
 The first stop they often make is to check out your headshot.
 Judgements are made about you immediately, just by the image you use online to promote yourself.